GurhanOZGUR/GurhanOZGUR/README.md

 </a>
 </p>

-- 🔭 I’m currently working on C# at the company i work for.
+- 🔭 I’m currently working on .Net technologies at the company i work for.
 - 🌱 I’m currently learning everything.

 ### You Can Connect With Me;